jaspreet1388/cst8916/Section1_REST&GraphQl.md

 ---

-### Which One is Better for IoT Healthcare Monitoring
+### Comparison for IoT Healthcare Monitoring for different protocols

 | **Use Case** | **Preferred Method** | **Reason** |
 |-------------|---------------|---------|